Json in Golang

 JSON is JavaScript Object Notation and golang can’t use it in its original format.

-For this, golang has provided an encoding/json
+For this, golang has provided an encoding/json package in the

 standard library.